pau-arandia/REST-API-example/README.md

+# A working example of a REST API using Flask and SQLAlchemy

-# Create and activate virtual environment using the `virtualenv` tool
+## Create and activate virtual environment using the `virtualenv` tool

 1. Install `virtualenv` through the CMD.